An It\^o Formula for rough partial differential equations and some applications: Introduction

 where $\partial _i=\frac{\partial }{\partial x_i},$ $T\in(0,\infty)$ denotes a fixed time horizon, $(X^i)_{i=0,\dots,d}$ denotes some $Q$-Wiener process (sufficiently smooth in $x$), and throughout the paper we use Einstein's summation convention over repeated indices.
 For now the product with the above differentials is subject to different possible meanings (for instance Stratonovitch or It\^o).

 Equations such as \eqref{typical} arise in a number of different stochastic models.
 To name a few, this includes filtering theory \cite{gyongy2006zakai}, McKean-Vlasov equations \cite{kotelenez2010class}, or pathwise stochastic control problems (see for instance \cite[Example 2]{caruana2011rough} and references therein).
-In the more general context of a degenerate left hand side, this type of noise appears in stochastic transport equations (with $X^0=0$), where a regularization by noise phenomenon is observed \cite{flandoli2010well,nilssen2015rough,mohammed2015sobolev,catellier2016rough}.
-More generally, it is also relevant in the context of stochastic conservation laws, see \cite{guess2016regularization} for an overview.
+In the more general context of a degenerate left hand side, this type of noise appears in stochastic transport equations (with $X^0=0$), where a regularization by noise phenomenon is observed \cite{flandoli2010well,nilssen2015rough,mohammed2015sobolev,catellier2016rough}, or in stochastic conservation laws, see \cite{guess2016regularization} for an overview.
 We also mention the works \cite{delarue2016rough,cannizzaro2018multidimensional} where the authors solve an equation similar to \eqref{typical}, with the difference that they consider a vector field $X^i_t(x)$ which is rough with respect to the space-like variable.

 The way \eqref{typical} is usually dealt with is by definition of an appropriate functional setting, in which standard It\^o calculus tools can be used.
 We refer for instance to the classical works of Pardoux, Krylov and Rozovskii \cite{pardoux1980stochastic,krylov1981stochastic}.
 Although these approaches are quite sucessful, it is well-known that the solution map $X\mapsto u$ is not continuous in general.
 This constitutes an important motivation for introducing a \emph{rough paths formulation} of \eqref{typical} (in particular because the examples given above display a need for stability results, see \cite{friz2014rough}).
 Rough parabolic differential equations such as \eqref{typical} have been investigated in \cite{caruana2009partial,friz2011splitting,caruana2011rough,friz2014rough} where a viscosity formulation is proposed, based on ideas of Lions and Souganidis \cite{lions1998fully,lions1998fully2}.
 Despite their success, these papers appeal to an extensive use of flow transformation techniques, which has some conceptual disadvantages.
 In particular, they have to make the assumption that the solutions are obtained as limits of approximations.
 To the best of our knowledge, the Feynmann-Kac representation technique used in \cite{diehl2017stochastic}, constitutes the first attempt to deal with \eqref{typical} directly (there is also the semigroup approach of Gubinelli, Deya and Tindel \cite{gubinelli2010rough,deya2012nonlinear}, but their results do not seem to cover the case of a gradient noise as above).